Security And Adoption Boundary

 |

-Go conditionally for shared teams |
+Go for hardened shared/team use |

-Shared workstation, internal cluster, external apps repository, LLM connector, or sensitive business data. |
+Shared workstation, internal cluster, external apps repository, LLM connector, local/offline LLM, or sensitive internal data when the hardening gate passes. |

 No-go as a standalone production platform |